delta6626/365-days-of-code/README.md

 ## ✅ Progress

 I'll try to update this as I go.
-✅ Day 1: Created a random quote generator
+- Day 1 ✅: Created a random quote generator.
-✅ Day 2: Created a mini clone of [coolors.co](https://coolors.co)
+- Day 2 ✅: Created a mini clone of [coolors.co](https://coolors.co)

 ---